 - If you fill out multiple auto loan applications within a 14-day window, they will only impact your credit score once.
 It can be a good idea to shop around and compare other offers once you get an APR from Tesla.

-- If you can’t secure financing, you have the possibility of canceling your Tesla order.
-However, there is a $250 order fee that isn’t refundable.
+- If you can’t secure financing, you can cancel your Tesla order.
+However, there is a $250 nonrefundable order fee.

 See Related: Is Tesla Powerwall Worth it?
 Our Tesla Powerwall Review